rongi/klaster/README.md

   .build()
 ```

-The same adapter declared in a traditional way
+The same adapter declared in the official way

 ```java
 private class ArticlesAdapter(